hakobtigrani/bank_system/README.md

 ---

-## Getting Started / Installation & Running
+## Getting Started and Installation

 Steps to run the project: